About this artwork

 - Marked on the bottom in script "J Preston/ Chicago" with a conjoined "J" and "P"

-- Restricted gift of Celia and David C. Hilliard
+- Purchased with funds provided by Celia and David C. Hilliard